 - You can use any size shrimp for this recipe.

-- Note that I don't recommend substituting dried ginger in this recipe.
-The fragrance of freshly grated ginger root is what makes this sauce special.
+- I don't recommend substituting ground ginger in this recipe, the flavor and fragrance of freshly grated ginger root is great in this sauce.

 How to make it: